Introduction to Stream Processing in FME

 • Tolerance Time Units: Seconds

-This tolerance setting effectively leaves the window open for 10 extra seconds, this gives a chance for all data to arrive for processing before the window is closed.
+This tolerance setting effectively leaves the window open for 10 extra seconds, giving a chance for all data to arrive for processing before the window closes.
 The features that arrive after the window is closed are output via the OutOfSequence port.
 To learn more about this, please see our article on Windowing Data Streams.

 Part 4: Triggering an Event with the WindowChanged Output